 In search of what I was looking for.
 I was looking for what I was in search of.

 Familiar with the pace of the trees canopying me, stopping and listening to the rocks and their untold gathas, attuned with the shadow and the light, I kept walking when I reached near a ferociously musical river.
-It carried along ocean’s depth and waves’ nimble notes… ‘will merge with the ocean, I do not wait for anyone’, replied the river to my question – can you please let me pass.
+It carried along the ocean’s depth and waves’ nimble notes… ‘Will merge with the ocean, I do not wait for anyone’, replied the river to my question – ‘can you please let me pass?’

 So I changed my path and followed the river.
 Who said you can’t?
 Change… change and move ahead.

-Right where the river met the ocean, where it all seemed to end, where trees, rocks, shadow and light all disappeared, music stayed by my side and showed me a narrow, slippery way to cross the river.
+Right where the river met the ocean, where it all seemed to end, where the trees, rocks, shadow and light all disappeared, music stayed by my side and showed me a narrow, slippery way to cross the river.
 I stepped in, the water was cold, but shallow and so I could cross easily.
-It was shallow for a reason.

 Locked in a room without a door, I am divided into two.
 Now red, the walls resent me for something I am unaware about.
 But the other side of me knows nothing of it.
 Lost in dancing, this part of me can see a ray of light.
 A strange light that brightens up whenever I dance.